alxgmpr/preact-localstorage-state/README.md

 3. Synchronous across tabs with no polling
 4. Nest JSON compatible pieces of state under one LocalStorage key

+# Why is this not useful?

+1. LocalStorage is highly mutable.
+Don't use this for anything sensitive.
+2. This is not a state management system like Redux (though you probably don't need that either lol)

 ## Build

 Generate the bundle with:

 `npm run build`

+`iife.js` is the main output, though the components can be used separately through the ESM build.

 ## Demo